Bahrain Bayan School: History

 BBS was established in 1982 by Dr. May Al Otaibi and Kathleen Acher Kaiksow in response to the need for a bilingual national school on the island of Bahrain.
 In its first year, the school served students from nursery to kindergarten with 40 students enrolled.
 The school now has around 1000 students.

 In 1986, to accommodate the increasing enrollment, BBS relocated to its present site at the educational district in Isa Town, which was a piece of land granted by Sheikh Isa bin Salman Al Khalifa.

 The school introduced to its first batch of senior students, college preparatory courses such as the International Baccalaureate program, and American Diploma to its high school students.
 In 1995, BBS gained its accreditation for Preschool to Grade 12.
 During the same year the school graduated its first senior class with a total of 21 students.

 In the academic year of 2011-2012 the school celebrated its 30-year anniversary.

-School demographics, accreditation and student achievement

-With a capped total of 1313 students (K-12) due to an academically selective assessment criteria and 249 faculty and staff of 27 nationalities, the Bahrain Bayan School international curriculum and bilingual education are rated “outstanding” by the Bahrain Quality Assurance (BQA), accredited by the Ministry of Education, the International Baccalaureate (IB), and the Middle States Association of Colleges and Schools (MSA).